dixitqueDeusFiatLux/eliza_escrow/packages/client-twitter/src/negotiations.md

 ## character.json

-Your character.json file should contain the following variables:
+Your character.json file in agent/characters/ should additionally contain the following variables:
 ```json
 "settings": {
   "wallet": {